oblivionratula/JukePi/README.md

 Main scripts:
 jukebox.py is the pushbutton (original) version. irjuke.py is a version that enbles remote control via lirc.
 It does not use any physical buttons, but still has the LED for status.
 LIRC takes a bit of set-up, but I'll try to document specifics or point to general resources.
-My IR receiver is hacked from an old Sony rear projection TV, but components are very cheap (as long as you're ordering something else at the time.
+My IR receiver is hacked from an old Sony rear projection TV, but components are very cheap (as long as you're ordering something else at the time).
 A cheap DSO-138 digital oscilloscope was ciritcal in me troubleshooting the IR receiver.
 I could probably make this one script with a command line switch, but for now, it is two.
 And may stay that way.
 We'll see.

 IR setup (in progress/incomplete):